Regional Sales Director

 Hospitals could hire a small army of network engineers and install firewalls and NextGen security technologies for every medical device.
 This would cost over 10 million per hospital and would likely bankrupt the healthcare industry in the process.
 The hospitals that could do it, would be forced to keep that small army of network engineers on staff 24/7 to deal with all of the changes to this new, locked down and inflexible network.
 Let’s be real; this will never happen.

 The other option is to install a purpose-built network switch directly in front of the medical device.
 This switch would make the medical device invisible to hackers.
 It would insure no un-authorized machine could every communicate with the medical device that’s delivering medication.
 The switch does not require FDA approval.
 This switch is shipping now and has 20 years of development behind it.

-It’s called a HIPswitch.
-Over the last 18 months hospitals are accelerating their deployment of HIPswitches in front of medical devices.
+It’s called an Airwall.
+Over the last 18 months hospitals are accelerating their deployment of Airwalls in front of medical devices.
 The deployment only takes a few minutes and it requires almost no changes to the hospital network.
-HIPswitches work with both state-of-the-art medical IoT devices and formerly un-patchable legacy equipment.
+Airwalls work with both state-of-the-art medical IoT devices and formerly un-patchable legacy equipment.

 I am passionate about communicating this solution to every hospital and healthcare organization in the world.
 This is not just a Security issue, it’s a human safety issue.

 Our solution is already securing and connecting hospitals in the US.
 For a deeper dive you can read our use-case here.